Digital Transformation in Government: How defense organizations are thriving

 Norwegian Military creates intuitive self-service kiosk running on Neptune DX Platform

 Working together with our Norwegian Partner S5 Consulting on their app implementation projects, Forsvaret (the Norwegian Military) is optimizing logistic and handling processes for equipment with a new, intuitive self-service kiosk.

 The organization is finding smart and simple solutions with the Neptune DX Platform to make end users work more efficiently, and their SAP system run smarter, implementing 15 apps in seven months and delivering smart logistics to support their teams.

 So what does it take for IT teams to understand how to deploy digital services that keeps security at the forefront?
 The ability to scale quickly and effortlessly, a willingness to embrace agile processes supported by capabilities such as low-code development, and a shift to product-centric delivery.

-Learn more about Digital Transformation in Government and that trio of transformative capabilities in our whitepaper (it will be released in February).
+Learn more about Digital Transformation in Government and that trio of transformative capabilities in our Whitepaper: Two strategies to address digitization challenges in Public Sector.

 Digital transformation in government and other public sector organizations is a top priority

 Balancing transformation initiatives with the need for strong security is of the highest importance